- We strive to provide complete care for our patients. Learn more about all the services we provide.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 The goal of this program is to provide high-quality, yet affordable surgical and dental care for your pet.
 We utilize an Accuvet CO2 laser to perform our surgical procedures.
 The laser provides greater precision and less pain, bleeding, and swelling than a scalpel.
 Please see below a list of common surgical and dental procedures that we perform.
 For the sake of simplicity, all costs are included in the fee which covers necessary sedatives, anesthetics, anesthetic monitoring costs, surgical supplies, laser use, antibiotics, and take-home pain medications.
 The fee also includes a consultation and patient examination.
 Patients are treated on an outpatient basis, being admitted early in the morning, and most often sent home with you after anesthetic recovery in the afternoon.
-Patients are encouraged to have pre-anesthetic laboratory testing done.
+Patients are encouraged to have pre-anesthetic laboratory testing done by your veterinarian.
 This is especially recommended for patients over seven years of age.
-The cost for this will be $50.
 If a patient has been referred to us and has recent blood work results, please bring them with you.
 There will be no other additional fees.
 Full payment for the procedure is required at time of admission.
 We accept cash, check, Visa, MasterCard, Discover, American Express, and CareCredit.
 Since surgical and dental procedures take considerable time, it is imperative that we be notified as soon as possible if you will be unable to make an appointment, so that other patients may be scheduled. **** Missed appointments will not be re-scheduled if such notice is not given.****

 Since these fees are considerably less than what is generally charged in veterinary hospitals, we will not provide any other routine, preventative health care or non-surgical/dental procedures such as vaccinations, or elective surgeries such as neuters, spays, etc. If another veterinarian has referred you to us, you will be sent back to them for any needed follow-up care, unless any immediate, post-operative complications arise.
 In this unlikely event, we will treat the same at no additional charge.
 Our goal is not to "steal" clients from other veterinary practices, but to provide care to patients that would otherwise receive no care or be euthanized due to financial reasons.
 Again, routine, elective procedures such as spays, neuters, and declaws will not be provided under this program.
 If a procedure is done to treat neoplasia (cancer) or if neoplasia is suspected, a biopsy will be submitted to the laboratory to confirm the diagnosis and to evaluate completeness of excision.
 This will be an additional cost of $135.